Is the phrase “All lives matter” an appropriate response to the phrase, “Black lives matter”?

 When I did this, I was certainly aware that when people use the phrase “Black Lives Matter”, someone often responds with the counter-phrase “All Lives Matter”.

 And I think that sometimes when people use the phrase “All Lives Matter”, they are well-meaning.
 Unfortunately, I think many people who use the phrase are not.
-Whether people who use this phrase mean well or not, the phrase is unwise and unhelpful, and I wanted to write about why this is so.
+Whether people who use this phrase mean well or not, the phrase is unwise and unhelpful.
+I want to write about why this is so.

 In order to illustrate this point, I would like you to imagine three different scenarios: